GilOliveira/schemadotorg/README.md

 Report

 Add validation rules.
-- Entity bundle exists
+- Determine if the Entity bundle exists
-- Schema type exists.

 Recommend specific types based on the entity.
 - Unlink existing types.